 You Can Use Our Washroom!

-In this blast from the past article, President and founder of FOM Coaching, Kim Ades, shows us how going the extra mile makes all the difference.
+In this blast from the past article, President and Founder of Frame of Mind Coaching, Kim Ades, shows us how going the extra mile to help your clients can make all the difference.

 My daughter has a small bladder – that’s just the way it is.
 She is still only 7 years old and invariably, each time we leave the house, we are in search of a washroom (restroom for Americans).
 I usually factor it into our journey, but sometimes a mother forgets.